SDarkMagic/cursed-titanfall-docs/docs/modules/Titans.md

 ### Ion
 - Laser tripwire now lasts for 30 seconds before despawning
 - Damage from energy weapons or electrical/arc sources is now absorbed and recharges Ion's energy meter
+- The `Split Shot Power` aegis upgrade now causes damaging enemies with the splitter rifle to refill Ion's energy
 ### Tone
 - Burst shot mod now has a max burst size of 12 shots
 - A small sonar pulse is created at the user's position when firing the tracker cannon.
 This can be used to quickly acquire locks when surrounded by multiple enemies